 To apply for the loan, a parent may go online to www.studentloans.gov.
 Applications for the upcoming fall/spring semesters will be available June 1.
 The loan cannot be processed through the federal government until mid-July.
 The application must be completed for certification.
 If the loan is not approved but denied, the dependent student may contact the Office of Student Financial Services to request additional funds through the unsubsidized Direct Stafford Loan Program.

 If you are receiving funds through any of the federal loan programs and wish to cancel or reduce any portion of the disbursement(s), please advise the Office of Student Financial Services immediately.

 If you have met all eligibility requirements on a timely basis, your aid will credit to your account early in the semester.
 If the aid exceeds the amount of the charges, a refund will be issued by the Cashier’s Office.
 Typically, refunds are issued on Friday of the next week after the credit appears on the account.
 The IRS considers funds received from grants and scholarships that exceed the cost of tuition, fees, and books to be taxable.
 Contact the IRS if you have questions.

 Aid for the summer is based on the total hours for which you enroll during the summer (May, Summer I, and Summer II) and any remaining eligibility you may have for the year.
-In late March/early April, come to the Office of Student Financial Services to complete the supplemental application for summer after you register for classes.
-The form may also be downloaded from the Financial Aid website.
+Summer eligibility is reviewed automatically after you register for classes.

 To be considered for federal aid each year, reapply by completing the Free Application for Federal Student Aid (FAFSA) as soon after January 1 as possible at www.fafsa.gov.
 The priority date for UM students to file the FAFSA is March 1.
 Federal aid is not automatically renewed.